 The Eastern Academic Scholars' Trust (EAST) project is an evolving initiative that includes stakeholders across many institutions and reflecting various perspectives on the scholarly record.
-As of June 2017, the FAQ are undergoing revision to reflect the project's growth.
+As a result, this Frequently Asked Questions seciont is continually changes to reflect the project's evolution.
 Should you have questions about the EAST project that are not addressed below, please feel free to contact the Project Director via email.

 Why is a project like EAST important?

 Although electronic and digital content have become an increasingly large component of the collections of academic and research libraries, print collections continue to grow.
 Given the breadth of digital access to library materials, many university administrators are reluctant to approve expansion of libraries to house print books.
 The result is that many libraries face, at best, no additional capacity to house new books, and, at worst, reduced capacity for their growing print collections.
 At the same time, these libraries area increasily looking to repurpose space and allocate what had traditionally been storage for physical materials to other uses: collaborative study spaces, makers' spaces, studies for work in digital humanities, instructional design in support of teaching, and more.